Urgent and Emergency Care Centre

 Attending the UECC

-You will also be assessed at the front door by our team of clinicians.
-They will place you into one of our 'streams' based on what care you need and help us to ensure patients are seen by the most suitable clinician.
+You will be assessed at the front door by healthcare professionals.
+They will place you into one of our 'streams' based on the care you need and help us to ensure patients are seen by the most suitable professional.

 For all streams, we see patients in priority order.
 This means that you may be waiting longer than others who need more urgent attention.